-The Cloudera ODBC Driver for Impala is recommended for Impala versions 2.8 through 3.3, CDH versions 5.11 through 5.16 and 6.0 through 6.3, and CDP version 7.0.
+The Cloudera ODBC Driver for Impala is recommended for Impala versions 2.8 through 3.3, CDH versions 5.11 through 5.16 and 6.0 through 6.3, and CDP 7.0 through 7.1.

 Install the driver on client machines where the application is installed.
 Each machine that you install the driver on must meet the following minimum system requirements: